 They say humans think on an average about 6000 thoughts per day.
-Our mind is constantly on the move that sometimes we have to make a conscious effort to quiet it.
-People do so through forms of meditation, sitting in a dark room, or just locking themselves in their closets to get away from the chaos that swirls around them.
+Our mind is constantly on the move that sometimes we have to make a conscious effort to get away from the chaos that swirls around it.

 These thoughts, some of them good (and bad) often dominate our minds—stirring up all sorts of emotions such as joy, happiness, sadness, fear, and terror.
 That is why Philippians 4:8 encourages believers to meditate on things that are true, noble, lovely, virtuous, and praiseworthy because if we constantly think about bad things, it will begin to affect us negatively.

 I had one of those despondent moments a few days ago.
 After I woke up in the morning, read my Bible, and prayed, then suddenly it hit me!—you are going to turn 33 this year (by God’s grace,) you are not married, neither has your career picked up.
 Immediately, shivers were dispatched down my spine.
 I began to worry if I was ever going to become successful, find a bae, and become a mother.

 I began to feel like a failure once again as my mind was wrapped in these thoughts which filled me up with enormous fear.
 These types of thoughts are few and far between.
 However, when they happen, they tend to destabilize me and I have to find ways to snap out of the funk.